ShirleyXW/User_Documentation/User_Doc/docs/project_planning.md

 ### Canvas Setup

-1. Select a channel on the sidebar menu.
+1. Select a desired channel on the sidebar menu.
     ![sidebar](.\images\sidebar.png){width="300"}

 2. Create and edit Canvas.